Teach2Breach/Tempest/devlog.md

+#### 02.21.2025
+- been working on other stuff, but getting back to this
+- working on a GUI for conduit, using qt, its WIP.
+- changed the get_external_ip function on windows_noldr implant to send a placeholder instead of calling out to apify, since that was a high indicator.
+- changed the server to scrape https requests for the origin or x-forwarded-for header to get the client ip.

 #### 12.03.2024
 - been working on other projects, so haven't been updating this as frequently.
 - going to put together a large update for Christmas.
 Below I will list the planned updates: